HomerReid/meep_adjoint/docs/tutorial/index.rst

-The initialization phase of a typical  `meep_adjoint` problem involves defining three distinct functional categories of `Subregion`---two of which will be familiar to anyone who has ever created a |Simulation|, while the third is optimization-specific and has no analogue in core |meep|---and communicating these to to `meep_adjoint` via input parameters to the `OptimizationProblem` constructor:
+The initialization phase of a typical  `meep_adjoint` problem involves defining three distinct functional categories of `Subregion`: source regions, objective regions, and the design region.
+The first two of these will be familiar to anyone who has ever created a |Simulation|, while the third is optimization-specific and has no analogue in core |meep|.
+(As an optional fourth category, you can also provide a list of "extra" subregions belonging to none of the above categories).

     .. glossary::